thejaminator/conditionme/CONTRIBUTING.md

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 3.6, 3.7, 3.8 and 3.9.
-Check
+3. The pull request should work for Python 3.8 and 3.9.
+Check https://github.com/thejaminator/conditionme/actions
-   https://github.com/thejaminator/conditionme/actions
    and make sure that the tests pass for all supported Python versions.

 ## Tips

 ```
-$ poetry run pytest tests
+$ pytest tests
 ```

 To run a subset of tests.